midl-dev/midl-website.github.io/sui.md

 ### Delegate with Sui Wallet Chrome Extension

-The [Chrome Extension](https://chrome.google.com/webstore/detail/sui-wallet/opcgpfmipidbgpenhmajoajpbobppdil) is the easiest way to stake Sui.
+The [Sui Wallet Chrome Extension](https://chrome.google.com/webstore/detail/sui-wallet/opcgpfmipidbgpenhmajoajpbobppdil) is the easiest way to stake Sui.

 1. Acquire Sui from an exchange such as Kraken
 1. Transfer to your Sui Wallet